-Ben joined the Lab in July 2017 after graduating from the University of Oxford, where he studied Philosophy, Politics and Economics.
-During his degree, he specialised in the economics of labour markets with a particular focus on the impact of policies that effect the lower end of the income distribution including minimum wages, unemployment benefits and employment interventions.
+Ben joined the Lab after graduating from the University of Oxford, where he studied Philosophy, Politics and Economics.
+During his degree, he specialised in the economics of labour markets with a focus on the impact of policies that affect people on low incomes.
 He also took a particular interest in logic and the philosophy of language.

 Evaluation report: Crisis Skylight South Yorkshire